Pope takes over empty apology duties from exhausted Trudeau - The Beaverton

 – After numerous empty apologies to Peoples backed by little to no substantive action or restitution, arrived in Canada this week to officially take over empty apology duties from an exhausted Prime Minister .

-The Pope then proceeded to issue a formal apology to for the ’s role in residential schools and kissed the hands of several elders while looking very contrite.
+The Pope then proceeded to issue a formal apology to Indigenous Peoples for the Catholic Church’s role in and kissed the hands of several elders while looking very contrite.

 When asked if the Catholic Church would consider dipping into the Vatican’s untold riches to pay out any restitution for the historical injustices committed by the Church, the Pope bowed his head and repeated “I am so so deeply sorry.”